drkostas/Youtube-FirstCommentBot/README.md

 - MySQL: If you don't ha DB already, you can create one for free with Amazon RDS:
   [Reference 1](https://aws.amazon.com/rds/free/),
   [Reference 2](https://bigdataenthusiast.wordpress.com/2016/03/05/aws-rds-instance-setup-oracle-db-on-cloud-free-tier/)
-- Dropbox: How to set up an Api key for your Dropbox account:
+- Dropbox: How to set up an API key for your Dropbox account:
   [Reference 1](http://99rabbits.com/get-dropbox-access-token/),
   [Reference 2](https://dropbox.tech/developers/generate-an-access-token-for-your-own-account)